-Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 parent or eligible student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to Charter School officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, §99.32 of the FERPA regulations requires the Charter School to record the disclosure.
+Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, §99.32 of the FERPA regulations requires the Charter School to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
 A Charter School may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student to the following parties: